TracyDingforgithub/global_camera_user_guide/5.-tools/5.1-sample-codes/h.-ni2rawviewer-gl.md

 ---
+description: >-
-description: A simple tool for reading OpenNI2 frames captured in raw data format.
+  A tool for reading OpenNI2 frames captured in raw data format.
+To achieve
+  this:
 ---

 # H. Ni2RawViewer-gl